 As for the final step in her hair rejuvenation plan, Ambrosio turned to her Brazilian roots.
 "Growing up in Brazil, we didn't have all these amazing products back then," she shared.
 "My mom would get avocados and natural oils and mix it together and put it in my hair.
 I loved doing it because it was mother, daughter time and I felt like I was in a salon."

-We love at-home hair masques, especially those that include avocado, which is why we always keep a number of different DIY hair masque recipes on hand.
+We love at-home hair masks, especially those that include avocado, which is why we always keep several different DIY hair mask recipes on hand.
 After all, the vitamins and fatty acids in avocado are super nourishing to the hair cuticle.
 (If you don't want to deal with peeling and mashing a whole avocado, try applying avocado oil to your hair, which is less messy and a little bit easier to shampoo out).

 Ambrosio still makes these DIY masks today.
 She also makes sure to include her 9-year-old daughter, Anja, in her haircare routine, just like her mother did for her.
 "She likes when I do hairstyles on her," Ambrosio said.
 "I'll put the Treatment Butter ($29) on her hair and then do a braid and put it up."

 Head over to Us Weekly to read the full article.